 Of course there are many men who end up dancing despite not having strong male role models to be led by, nurtured by, to lean on.
 But how many boys and young men do stop dancing, or never start because there are not enough male teachers, because they don’t see the example that says, ‘Yes, you can do this.
 Be brave.
 It is worthy’.

 The dance industry is perhaps unique in being built almost solely by powerful, entrepreneurial, creative women.
 But if we want to get more boys into dance and keep more boys dancing, then new programs such as the RAD’s Project B are essential.
-As is trying to adjust the language to make dance more accessible - though I’d err on the side of avoiding sports-like terms - and changing the studios and stores to reflect a better gender balance.
+As is trying to adjust the language to make dance more accessible - though I’d err on the side of avoiding sports-like terms - and changing the studios and stores to reflect a better gender balance and/or inclusiveness.